-- Failing to allow enough time for the entire application process to be completed
+- Failing to allow enough time to complete the entire application

 - Failing to hire competent and qualified personnel to handle billing and claims